bhumpallipavan/TheGreenPantherBackend/README.md

 # 🌿 The Green Panther - Backend API (Spring Boot + MongoDB)

-The Green Panthers is a web-based gardening and nature learning platform designed to help users grow plants, purchase gardening supplies, explore garden-to-table recipes, and learn from inspiring natural agriculturists.
+The Green Panther is a web-based gardening and nature learning platform designed to help users grow plants, purchase gardening supplies, explore garden-to-table recipes, and learn from inspiring natural agriculturists.
 This repository contains the **Spring Boot REST API backend**, connected to **MongoDB**, implementing clean, scalable, and modular services across four major application modules.

 ---